6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

-Based on the configurations in Table \ref{tab_CMG3}, the absolute cross-correlation coefficient of CIRs between the reference element and other elements in comparison with a channel generated using the standard channel model is shown in Fig. \ref{fig_CMG10_2}.
-With the increase in spacing between two elements, the cross-correlation coefficient of the standard channel model remains stable, but that of the E-MIMO channel continues to decrease, indicating that the correlation of the two elements becomes weaker.
+On the basis of the configurations in Table~\ref{tab_CMG3}, the absolute cross-correlation coefficient of CIRs between the reference element and other elements in comparison with a channel generated via the standard channel model is shown in Fig.~\ref{fig_CMG10_2}.
+With increasing spacing between two elements, the cross-correlation coefficient of the standard channel model remains stable, but that of the XL-MIMO channel continues to decrease, indicating that the correlation of the two elements becomes weaker.
 In addition, the appearance or disappearance of clusters and the evolution of the phase also occur.
 The appearance or disappearance of clusters results in a sudden change in the cross-correlation coefficients, including an increase in the appearance and a decrease in the disappearance.
 When no cluster appears or disappears, the evolution of the phase results in a change in the cross-correlation coefficients.